drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 Definition of Normal Form Game
 ------------------------------

-An :math:`N` play normal form game consists of:
+An :math:`N` player normal form game consists of:

 - A finite set of :math:`N` players.
 - Action set for the players: :math:`\{\mathcal{A}_1, \mathcal{A}_2, \dots \mathcal{A}_N\}`